-The majority of Erie's home owners and renters highest educational attainment is a high schoool diploma or equivalent, where differences lie is in home ownership of Bachelor's degree holders or higher at 23.6% compared to renters of the same educational attainment at 15.5%.
-Conversely, Erie County residents with less than a high school education represent only 7.6% of all home owners and 12.7% of renters.
+The majority of Erie's home owners and renter's highest educational attainment is a high school diploma or equivalent, where differences lie is in home ownership of Bachelor's degree holders or higher at 23.8% compared to renters of the same educational attainment at 16.6%.
+Conversely, Erie County residents with less than a high school education represent only 8.6% of all home owners and 14.6% of renters.

-Unsurprisingly, the majorty of both home owners and renters are White, but within those categories, 90.4% of home owners are White, while only 86.4 of renters are White.
-This difference is made up for Black residents, wherein they represent 1.7% of home owners, but 4.6% of renters.
-Concerning persons of color, this pattern remains the same, with the percentage of renters of color always being higher their representation amongst home owners.
+Due to the racial breakdown of Erie County, the majority of both home owners and renters are White, within that category 96.8% of home owners are White, while 91.8% of renters are White.
+This difference is made up for Black residents, wherein they represent 1.9% of home owners, but 5.1% of renters.
+Concerning other persons of color, this pattern remains the same, with the percentage of renters of color always being higher their representation amongst home owners.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Community: Home Ownership topic are:

 This indicator measures the percentage of all occupied housing units (not vacant) that are owner-occupied (not rented).
-The trend for Home Ownership is maintaining from 2016 to 2017, with no significant deviation from 69.4% within the County.
-While it's important that this has not decrease, a home is a vital financial asset for a family and an investment for both the local neighborhood and surrounding community, and as such represents stagnant growth.
+The trend for Home Ownership was up and better in 2019, rising by +0.3% within the County.
+A home is a vital financial asset for a family and an investment for both the local neighborhood and surrounding community, and as such this decrease represents negative growth.